rails/rails/guides/source/action_controller_overview.md

 end
 ```

 The method simply stores an error message in the flash and redirects to the login form if the user is not logged in.
-If a "before" action callback renders or redirects, the action will not run.
-If there are additional action callbacks scheduled to run after that action callback, they are also cancelled.
+If a "before_action"  renders or redirects, the action will not run.
+If there are additional callbacks scheduled to run after that one, they are also cancelled.

-In this example the action callback is added to `ApplicationController` and thus all controllers in the application inherit it.
+In this example the callback is added to `ApplicationController` and thus all controllers in the application inherit it.
 This will make everything in the application require the user to be logged in in order to use it.
 For obvious reasons (the user wouldn't be able to log in in the first place!), not all controllers or actions should require this.
-You can prevent this action callback from running before particular actions with `skip_before_action`:
+You can prevent this callback from running before particular actions with `skip_before_action`:

 ```ruby
 class LoginsController < ApplicationController